Richard Venezky, Ph.D

 Dr. Richard Venezky: Oh, I think so.

-David Boulton: My perspective is we have to have a concern for the ecology of learning and that a focus on trying to correct the problem by trying to change the spelling has historically gone down as folly relative to the inertia of the established traditions and inventories and rightfully so in consideration of what we’ve been talking about of the creative enablement that’s part of the system.
+David Boulton: My perspective is we have to have a concern for the ecology of learning, and that a focus on trying to correct the problem by trying to change the spelling has historically gone down as folly, relative to the inertia of the established traditions and inventories, and rightfully so in consideration of what we’ve been talking about regarding the creative enablement that’s part of the system.

 David Boulton: Yes, well, I do think we’ve got a problem.
 I just don’t think that’s where it lies.
 I mean the attempts to fix the code have gone like this: change the alphabet, no we can’t do that - change the spelling, no we can’t do that - let’s re-evaluate the alphabet.
 It’s gone back and forth with Franklin starting with the alphabet and Webster doing the spelling, and then George Bernard Shaw and Mark Twain changing sides in the middle on both issues at one time or another.